 Clarity, perspicuity (Durchsichtigkeit) are an end in themselves.
 I am not interested in constructing a building, so much as having a clear view (durchsichtig) before me of the foundations of possible buildings.
 My goal, then, is different from the scientist and so my think-way is to be distinguished.
 (Wittgenstein 1993a, p.
 8.459)17

 Thus, this peculiar art of standing in relation to the other—whereby we observe the foundations of thought without building new metaphysical entities—is for me the essence of what I would call this ‘mystical therapy’ having its roots both in the medieval mystical tradition and Wittgenstein’s (post-) modern approach to our personal interactions—especially in a therapeutic setting.
-Like his philosophy, therapy: ‘simply puts everything before us, and neither explains nor deduces anything.—Since everything lies open to view there is nothing to explain.
+Like his philosophy, therapy: ‘simply puts everything before us, and neither explains nor deduces anything—Since everything lies open to view there is nothing to explain.
 For what is hidden, for example, is of no interest to us’ (Philosophical Investigations §126 in Wittgenstein 2001, p.
 43).18

-We are therefore describing a post-Enlightenment (and indeed pre-Enlightenment) way of knowing/unknowing (therapeutic and mystical discourses) that require a more interactive and immediate medium or frame of reference than thinking or conceptual analysis alone provides (hence, as we shall shortly, the importance of the symbolic use of, for example, symptoms and dreams, in tandem to the ‘unknowing’ gaze of the apophatic).
+We are therefore describing a post-Enlightenment (and indeed pre-Enlightenment) way of knowing/unknowing (therapeutic and mystical discourses) that requires a more interactive and immediate medium or frame of reference than thinking or conceptual analysis alone provides (hence, as we shall shortly see, the importance of the symbolic use of, for example, symptoms and dreams, in tandem to the ‘unknowing’ gaze of the apophatic).

 Therefore, for both Wittgenstein and the mystical writers discussed above change and transformation are paramount.
 They entice us, excite us, goad and puzzle us.
 They are not meant to leave us alone.
 They pose us problems (Wittgenstein’s thought games, the mystical writers’ word pictures and challenges) which cannot be ignored.
-If we play their games with them they re-orientate our perceptions of reality, ourselves and our place in the world: for they are primarily performative discourses that ‘show’ rather than ‘say’.
+If we play their games with them, they re-orientate our perceptions of reality, ourselves and our place in the world: for they are primarily performative discourses that ‘show’ rather than ‘say’.
 In Genova’s words they are ‘elucidations’:

 Elucidations are in a class of their own, not quite poem, aphorism or logical equation, they resist categorization… They instruct by example, by showing rather than saying.
 (Genova 1995, p.
 108)